trufflesuite/trufflesuite.com/src/tutorials/reacting-to-contract-events-with-drizzle.md

     ![Toast](/img/tutorials/drizzle-and-contract-events/alert-toast.png "A
     successful Toast!")

-The DApp is now a consumer of drizzle's `EVENT_FIRED` action item and can coordinate with other services to implement its business logic.
+The DApp is now a consumer of Drizzle's `EVENT_FIRED` action item and can coordinate with other services to implement its business logic.